craftcms/docs/docs/4.x/dev/controller-actions.md

 #### `GET`

-`GET` requests are made by accessing an action URL by way of a regular anchor tag, a form submission, or AJAX. `GET` action requests are much less common than `POST`, as the bulk of read-only request routing is handled for you, out of the box.
+`GET` requests are made by accessing an action URL by way of a regular anchor tag, a form submission, or AJAX.
+In the [examples](#available-actions) that follow, `GET` action requests are much less common than `POST`, as the bulk of read-only request routing is handled for you, out of the box.

 ::: code
 ```twig Anchor/Link